mora-resource-allocation-edge-cloud/mora/README.md

 1. Kafka as a  message broker to make communication between the vms and the vps

+!!!!!!!!
+WRITE HERE HOW TO DEPLOY THE CLOUD AND TO SET UP THE CLIENT IN ORDER TO REACH THE CLOUD

 ## Add a video in the repository
 Use a software like GetIt, or Postman (Instructions are adapted to GetIt )